-Friends of Caltrain is a nonprofit grass-roots advocacy organization supporting stable funding for Caltrain and better service.
-We have over 3000 supporters in the San Francisco Peninsula Corridor between San Francisco and San Jose, including all cities on the line.
+Friends of Caltrain is a nonprofit grass-roots advocacy organization supporting stable funding and successful modernization of Caltrain, as part of an integrated regional transit network, accessible to all.
+We have over 7000 supporters in the San Francisco Peninsula Corridor between San Francisco and San Jose, including all cities on the line.

 Organizations we work with:

 Environmental and sustainable transportation/land use advocacy organizations such as Sierra Club, TransForm, Greenbelt Alliance, bicycle coalitions